 Henning Sørlie, Director, High Yield Origination at DNB Markets, said: “The bond issue saw a very broad appeal across the investor community and is among the largest NOK denominated high yield bond issues ever placed in the Nordic market.
 The well attended roadshow, strong reception and substantially oversubscribed book of this DigiPlex bond issue is the result of a solid company and issuer track record, high customer retention, very strong market presence in the Nordics, a high-quality management team coupled with reputable sponsors backing the company and a well-timed transaction hitting a very receptive market sentiment.”

 This latest bond issue follows DigiPlex’s inaugural issue in 2014 of a NOK 500 million bond and in 2015 of a NOK 575 million bond, the first time a data center company anywhere had used bond financing for the construction of a data center from ground-up and the first time in Europe that a data center company had issued a bond.

 Byrne Murphy continued: “The market reaction to the offering was extremely positive with existing bondholders eager to not just roll over their existing positions but also to increase their subscriptions and new large local and international accounts coming in.
 The very low liquidity in the last two bond issues expresses the Group’s ability to deliver strong results and best-in-class services year after year – no one has wanted to sell their holdings.”

 The Nordic Advantage

-Byrne Murphy concluded: “The cool Nordic Region is Europe’s hottest data centre market: a firm deploying 100 megawatts over 20 years could save approximately $2 billion by placing their data centre in Sweden or Norway versus the U.K. This bond issue further strengthens our ability to enable hyperscalers to quickly and seamlessly enter the Nordic market through a single data centre provider with an excellent track record.”
+Byrne Murphy concluded: “The cool Nordic Region is Europe’s hottest data center market: a firm deploying 100 megawatts over 20 years could save approximately $2 billion by placing their data center in Sweden or Norway versus the U.K. This bond issue further strengthens our ability to enable hyperscalers to quickly and seamlessly enter the Nordic market through a single data center provider with an excellent track record.”